dakotamm/research_blog/_posts/2025-08-12-paper-1-rescoping.md

-# Off-Piste - Salinity Hypothesis Testing
+# Revising Paper 1 Scope

 This work is part of revising my Paper 1 to fortify my discussion of salinity change mechanisms.
 I'm using our long-term site time histories as well as Ecology